What is the first step toward relief?

 - Muscle weakness

 NSAIDS (ibuprofen, aspirin, etc.) side effects may include:

-- Gastrointestinal side effects especially people who have stomach ulcers
+- Gastrointestinal issues especially relating to stomach ulcers

-- Possibly increased risk of blood clots, heart attack and stroke
+- Possible increased risk of blood clots, heart attack and stroke

 Opioids (OxyContin, Vicodin, etc.) side effects may include: